A Survey on Safe Multi-Modal Learning System: Controllability - Explainability

-\paragraph{Post-hoc MXAI.} Post-hoc methods generally refers to training an interpretability module based on the output of the primary model.
-To address fundamental challenges of capturing interactions across modalities, DIME \cite{lyu2022dime} proposes to disentangle the black-box model into unimodal contributions and multimodal interactions.
+Post-hoc methods generally refer to training an interpretability module based on the output of the primary model.
+To address the fundamental challenges of capturing interactions across modalities, DIME \cite{lyu2022dime} proposes to disentangle the black-box model into unimodal contributions and multimodal interactions.
 This allows for fine-grained analysis of multimodal models while maintaining generality across arbitrary modalities, model architectures, and tasks.
-Another post-hoc method \cite{panousis2023discover} focuses on understanding individual neuron functionality in tasks, utilizing vision-text models and unique network layers to achieve high activation sparsity.
+Another post-hoc method \cite{panousis2024discover} focuses on understanding individual neuron functionality in tasks, utilizing VLMs and unique network layers to achieve high activation sparsity.
 It enables the generation of simple textual descriptions, facilitating a direct investigation of the network’s decision process.